 Dr Sam KirkhamLecturer

-My current research investigates phonetic variation and phonological contrast in varieties that are the product of language contact and bilingualism.
-This typically involves a combination of acoustic phonetics, ultrasound tongue imaging, and fieldwork.
-I am currently working on an ultrasound study of liquids in British Asian English (with Jessica Wormald, York and JP French Associates), and an acoustic-articulatory study of tongue root vowel contrasts in Akan and Ghanaian English (with Claire Nance, Lancaster).
-I am also involved in a phonetic description of Dutch Burgher English, which is a contact variety that developed in what is now modern-day Sri Lanka (with Luke Harding & Claire Nance, Lancaster).
+I am also interested in varieties that are the product of language contact and bilingualism.
+I have previously worked on British Asian English and I'm currently continuing this work in an ultrasound study of liquids in Bradford Asian English (with Jessica Wormald, York and JP French Associates).
+I am also carrying out acoustic-articulatory research on tongue root vowel contrasts in Twi and Ghanaian English (with Claire Nance, Lancaster), as well phonetic and sociolinguistic research on Dutch Burgher English (with Luke Harding & Claire Nance, Lancaster).

 I teach on the following courses:

 - LING223 English Phonetics

 - LING416 Sociophonetics

 I am happy to consider students who would like to do interesting research in sociophonetics and/or phonetics.
 I'd be particularly interested in hearing from prospective students who wish to work in the following areas: (1) social meanings of variation; (2) language variation and change in English; (3) contact varieties of English; (4) acoustic and articulatory sociophonetics.

 Constructing multiculturalism at school: negotiating tensions in talk about ethnic diversity